Intravenous Medication Administration for Enrolled Nurses (Division 2)

 Applicants are required to be an Endorsed Enrolled Nurse and must have the support of their workplace.

 Applicants are required to be registered with Nursing and Midwifery Board of Australia as an Enrolled Nurse qualified to administer medications among all four routes; and employed as an Enrolled Nurse in an area of nursing practice with clients undergoing intravenous therapy.

-Please contact the Program Manager, Carylin Lenehan firstname.lastname@example.org.
-Regarding program dates.
+Please contact the Program Manager Carylin Lenehan (firstname.lastname@example.org) for specific 2014 program dates.